 Mary Sawyer is a Senior Manager with Deloitte Consulting LLP based out of Atlanta, Georgia.
-Mary has 15 years of consulting experience bringing technology solutions to her clients to solve their business problems.
-She spent over 10 years working with state government clients doing business process improvement, technology strategy, and systems implementation projects.
-Now, Mary is working with her firm's leadership to create individual technology strategies for each of Deloitte's lines of business.
+Mary has over 15 years of consulting experience bringing technology solutions to her clients to solve their business problems.
+She spent over 10 years working with state government clients leading business process improvement, technology strategy, and systems integration projects.
+Now, Mary is working with her firm's leadership team in developing the US Consulting strategy.
 Mary leads Deloitte's Technology recruiting efforts at Fuqua, where she is responsible for the branding of Deloitte's Technology practice on campus, as well as identifying, interviewing, and closing candidates for Summer Associate and full-time positions.
-At Deloitte, she serves as the Dean for the Technology advanced degree program, which involves leading the onboarding and ongoing development for those who joined the firm after receiving their MBA.
+At Deloitte, she serves as the Dean for the Technology Advanced Degree program, which involves leading the onboarding and ongoing development for those who joined the firm's Technology practice after receiving their MBA.
 Mary is a proud leader within Deloitte Women's Initiative (WIN) and has participated in many Fuqua panels and forums promoting women and minorities in business.
 Mary's true passion is providing career counseling in both formal and informal roles within and outside of Deloitte.
-Mary regularly speaks at professional women and "emerging leader" conferences about career advancement inside and outside of Deloitte, including at Fuqua during women and underrepresented minority events.
+Mary speaks at professional women and "emerging leader" conferences about career advancement inside and outside of Deloitte, including at Fuqua during women and underrepresented minority events.